JohnHiro84/LetsCook/README.md

   page, yet it wouldn't render.
 Once I reduced the number of action creators as well as transferring that recipe data into the Recipe Detail Component's own state, it would immediately render the new recipe title, description etc.

-## Restricting Access to edit a Recipe
+## Restricting Access to Edit a Recipe

   I had wanted to make the Recipes have the ability to be editted if the user logged in was the user that created that particular recipe.
 Originally I was pulling the userId and the username from the the session piece of state.
 Yet, in this manner the user information would only show up immediately after logging into the